IonQ Inc. (IONQ) Shares Up Despite Recent Market Volatility

 Goldman, on the other hand, stated in their research note that they expect to see IONQ reach a price target of $28.
 The rating they have provided for IONQ stocks is “Neutral” according to the report published on November 22nd, 2021.

-During the last 5 trading sessions, IONQ fell by -1.88%, which changed the moving average for the period of 200-days by -18.97% in comparison to the 20-day moving average, which settled at $4.77.
-In addition, IonQ Inc. saw 35.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IONQ rose by +0.83%, which changed the moving average for the period of 200-days by -14.18% in comparison to the 20-day moving average, which settled at $4.77.
+In addition, IonQ Inc. saw 40.29% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading